creativeprojects/go-selfupdate/README.md

 ### Naming Rules of Released Binaries

-go-selfupdate assumes that released binaries are put for each combination of platforms and archs.
+go-selfupdate assumes that released binaries are put for each combination of platforms and architectures.
 Binaries for each platform can be easily built using tools like [goreleaser][]

 You need to put the binaries with the following format.